laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 author: "Laila"
 ---

-**Popular advice on how to deal with bullies at school is not understanding of how most bullying situations actually play out and is in some cases even counterproductive.**
+**Popular advice on school bullying is inapropriate for real situatuons and is sometimes even counterproductive.**

 ## :eye: How Much does School bullying Happen?